Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 Conduct Conference: a meeting in the Informal or Formal Conduct Resolution Process where a Conduct staff member provides notice of a Report to the Respondent, advises them of the process, and takes a voluntary statement from the Respondent.
 If the Respondent chooses to accept responsibility and waive the right to a hearing, the Conduct Staff Member can serve as a Conduct Officer and determine appropriate sanctions.

-Conduct Officer/Conduct Staff Member: a specially trained employee assigned by the AVP or their designee and who serves as the decision-maker regarding Minor policy violations and sanctions.
+Conduct Officer/Conduct Staff Member: a specially trained employee assigned by the Title IX Coordinator or their designee and who serves as the decision-maker regarding Minor policy violations and sanctions.

 Formal Conduct Resolution Process: the investigation and resolution of any alleged Major Violation of the Student Code of Conduct, including those that may result in suspension or expulsion from EGSC or suspension or being banned from the Bobcat Villas.